|Activities and Athletics||Cancellations||Enrollment||Student Insurance|

 Code of Student Conduct

 The Olathe Public Schools believes in a positive approach to discipline based on clear expectations and appropriate consequences.

 The Code of Student Conduct (PDF) defines a clear standard of behavior essential to an effective school.
 This code is reviewed annually and adopted by the Board of Education.
 It outlines expectations of student behavior and consequences for violations of the code.

 The booklet is made available annually to each student and family.
-The Code of Student Conduct contains information about the weapons policy, as well as information regarding the Kansas School Safety and Security Act and the Safe and Drug-Free Schools and Communities Act.
+The Code of Student Conduct contains information about the weapons policy, as well as information regarding the Kansas School Safety and Security Act, policies related to bullying, and the Safe and Drug-Free Schools and Communities Act.

 Building Crisis Management Plans